 Ms. Cramer recently served on DCAT’s Advisory Council.
 She holds a B.A. and a specialized master in purchasing management from KEDGE Business School and the Institut du Management de l’Achat International (M.A.I) in Bordeaux, France.

-Lori A. Hoffman is the Head of Alliance Management for Slayback Pharma.
+Lori A. Hoffman is the Associate VP, Business & Product Development for Piramal Critical Care.
 She has 30 years of broad pharmaceutical industry experience in API & Finished Dosage R&D and manufacturing, project and alliance management, licensing, product selection, and business development.
-Ms. Hoffman has been an active DCAT volunteer for the past eight years, as a member of the Education Committee, the Advisory Council, and most recently as the Chair of the Alliance for Industry Women Committee.
+Ms. Hoffman has been an active DCAT volunteer for the past eight years, as a member of the Education Committee, the Advisory Council, and as former Chair of the Alliance for Industry Women Committee.
 Ms. Hoffman earned a B.S. in chemistry from the University of Wisconsin-Madison and has completed additional coursework in economics, accounting, and communication.

 Mr. Davies is a pharmaceuticals procurement and operations executive with over 20 years of experience in organizational design, strategy development and implementation across direct and indirect categories.
 He is currently associate vice president, global sourcing and procurement for Merck’s Global Pharmaceutical Operations where he leads the development and execution of procurement strategies supporting Merck’s small molecule business and is part of the Global Pharmaceutical Operations (GPO) Leadership Team accountable for sourcing and procurement activities across three regions, supporting 16 manufacturing sites and more than 115 CMOs.
 Prior to joining Merck, he was vice president, global procurement at Teva Pharmaceuticals where he designed, recruited and staffed Global Procurement for Third Party Operations and the Americas region.
 From 2004-2014 he held various positions at Pfizer and Wyeth (prior to its acquisition by Pfizer), leading global strategic sourcing and API planning teams across EMEA, Americas, and APAC.